Barry Dickins

-Barry Dickins (born 6 November 1949) is a prolific Australian playwright, author, artist, actor, educator and journalist, probably best known for his historical dramas and his reminiscences about growing up and living in working class Melbourne.
-His most well-known work is the award-winning stage play Remember Ronald Ryan, a dramatization of the life and death of Ronald Ryan, the last man executed in Australia.
-He has also written dramas and comedies about other controversial figures such as poet Sylvia Plath, opera singer Joan Sutherland, criminal Squizzy Taylor, actor Frank Thring, playwright Oscar Wilde and artist Brett Whiteley.
+Barry Dickins (6 November 1949 – 13 July 2026) was an Australian author, artist, actor, educator and journalist, probably best known for his historical dramas and his reminiscences about growing up and living in working class Melbourne.
+His most well-known work is the award-winning stage play Remember Ronald Ryan, a dramatisation of the life and death of Ronald Ryan, the last person executed in Australia.
+He also wrote dramas and comedies about other controversial figures such as the poet Sylvia Plath, the opera singer Dame Joan Sutherland, criminal Squizzy Taylor, the actor Frank Thring, playwright Oscar Wilde and the artist Brett Whiteley.

-Dickins primarily writes for Australia's independent theatre scene, frequently collaborating with La Mama Theatre, Malthouse Theatre, The Pram Factory, Griffin Theatre Company, fortyfivedownstairs and St Martin Youth Theatre.
+Dickins primarily wrote for Australia's independent theatre scene, frequently collaborating with La Mama Theatre, Malthouse Theatre, The Pram Factory, Griffin Theatre Company, fortyfivedownstairs and St Martin Youth Theatre.

-Biography
+Life and career

-Dickins was born in the Melbourne suburb of Reservoir.
+Dickins was born in the Melbourne suburb of Reservoir on 6 November 1949.
 Leaving school early he worked for five years in a factory in North Melbourne, and then as a set-painter for television programs being produced at Channel 7.
 Through his association with La Mama Theatre, his first play, a translation of Ibsen's Ghosts, was performed in 1974.
 He has written a further 50 since then, along with numerous short stories, biographies, opinion pieces, essays and children's books.
 His play Remember Ronald Ryan won the 1995 Victorian Premier's Literary Award.
 He had a long career as an educator, spending 41 years teaching English and creative writing at various schools in Melbourne (including Scotch College, Melbourne Grammar and West Preston Primary School).
 His experiences in the classroom served as the basis for his 2013 memoirs, Lessons in Humility: 40 years of teaching.